TMoore89/ENSEKTest/TestResponses.md

 Given more time these could be expanded out to bespoke test cases each, such as:

 Step 1 - Open page - Register button is available
-Step 2 - Register button is clicked - The page continues to the create acccount page Step 3 - Valid user information is inserted into all fields - The fields all validate and allow entry Step 4 - Data is submitted via "Register" - The screen confirms submission and an email is received confirming details Step 5 - Email is received - Details within the email are correct and a confirmation link is provided
+Step 2 - Register button is clicked - The page continues to the create account page Step 3 - Valid user information is inserted into all fields - The fields all validate and allow entry Step 4 - Data is submitted via "Register" - The screen confirms submission and an email is received confirming details Step 5 - Email is received - Details within the email are correct and a confirmation link is provided